Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 #### 4K video export

-4k export to video wasn't a huge feature to implement, but since I didn't have an Android device that supported 4k, it made testing tricky.
-I ended up getting an hour to test on a friend's phone which I hope is enough to have caught any issues.
+4k export to video wasn't a huge feature to implement.
+However, since I didn't have an Android device that supported 4k, it made testing tricky.
+I ended up getting an hour to test on a friend's phone which I hoped was enough to have caught any issues.

 If not...
-I'm sure users will let me know. ;)
+I was sure users would let me know.

 > **EDIT:** they did.